 Find out if Apia health insurance is right for you.

-Apia is one of the few insurers in Australia that specialises in providing health insurance cover for over 50s and seniors.
+Apia is one of the few funds in Australia that specialises in providing health insurance cover for over 50s and seniors.
 Underwritten by Suncorp for a high level of security, Apia also offers home and contents insurance, car insurance, travel insurance and more.
 In particular though, they take pride in offering sensible real world health insurance policies that cover what’s important without making you pay for unwanted extras.
 Health insurance can pay for medical treatments, can get you easier access to private hospitals, private rooms and other facilities and helps you to receive quicker treatment.
 The older you are the more important health insurance is, but the harder it is to find cost-effective cover.
 Apia does its part to solve this problem by offering lightweight policies that focus on the actual needs of people over 50.

 Like almost all health insurance funds, Apia offers two different types of cover, hospital and extras.

 - All hospital cover policies are required to pay benefits for any in-hospital medical treatments that are also covered by Medicare.
 This covers almost all vital medical procedures.
-For added value, insurers will also cover other non-essential procedures and get you private hospital access.
+For added value, funds will also cover other non-essential procedures and get you private hospital access.

 - Extras policies cover treatments and procedures that are not covered by Medicare, such a physiotherapy, complex dental work, health aids and much more.
-The exact benefits offered by extras policies depend largely on the insurer, and Apia’s extras focus on pragmatic benefits that a lot of over 50s can take advantage of.
+The exact benefits offered by extras policies depend largely on the fund, and Apia’s extras focus on pragmatic benefits that a lot of over 50s can take advantage of.

 Apia hospital cover options